Monday, July 7, 2025

 “I trust those thoughts are pleasant,” he said with a playful wink, tilting his head toward the corridor leading to his bedroom.
 I chuckled softly, feeling a mix of amusement and longing.

+The long, sinuous tail flicked menacingly.
 The creature moved on all fours but can stand and reach a height of 7 feet whenever it chose.
-As we gathered the crystals, it had been quietly tracking us and while scanning the surroundings, I caught sight of something creeping closer, almost hidden from view.
+As we gathered the crystals, the creature had been quietly tracking us and while scanning the surroundings, I caught sight of something creeping closer, almost hidden from view.
 Its scales seem to camouflage with the landscape, making it hard to detect, revealing only a glimmer when sunlight struck its scales.
 In a panic, I abandoned the scanner and sprinted toward Mr. Smith.

 “Mr. Smith, something’s coming!”
 I yelled, but my warning came too late.
 The creature ran in full throttle on all fours toward us, and Mr. Smith stood between me and the creature.
 It knocked him down, tearing away at his protective suit.
 The armor he was wearing wasn’t enough to shield him from the long, five-inch-thick claws the creature had; it ripped through the armor like butter.
 I screamed and I got its attention, long enough for Mr. Smith to take out his weapon and fire.
 He stunned it long enough for him to summon the monolith.
 He fell to his knees, because the reptile humanoid creature bit him several times and no doubt the poison was running fast into his blood stream.